brendacs/colludia-gatsby/src/content/posts/review/2020-10-02-unbound-worlds-apart-demo-review.markdown

 To put it in simple words: Metroidvanias are my jam.

 Some of my all-time favorites in modern gaming include the likes of _Hollow Knight_, _Rogue Legacy_ (with a sequel on the way!), and the _SteamWorld Dig_ series.
-Growing up, I even got to experience the very game that helped give life to the genre as we know it—_Castlevania: Symphony of the Night._
+Growing up, I even got to experience the very game that helped give life to the genre as we know it — _Castlevania: Symphony of the Night._

 I got to play a plethora of equally excellent puzzle games in my lifetime, but the ones that always stood out most to me are Number None's one-of-a-kind _Braid,_ Airtight Games' criminally underrated _Quantum Conundrum_, and Valve's magnum opus puzzler, _Portal_.